-Drill a $\frac{1}{4}$ inch hole 3 feet upstream from the duct smoke detector.
+Drill a $^{1}$ 4 inch hole 3 feet upstream from the duct smoke detector.
 With the air handler on, measure the air velocity with an anemometer.
 Air speed must be at least 100 FPM.
-Spray aerosol smoke into the duct through the $\frac{1}{4}$ inch hole for five seconds.
+Spray aerosol smoke\ into the duct through the $^{1}$ 4 inch hole for five seconds.
 Wait two minutes for the duct smoke detector to alarm.
 If the duct smoke detector alarms, air is flowing through the detector.
 Remove the duct smoke detector cover and blow out the residual aerosol smoke from the chamber and reset the duct smoke detector.
 Use duct tape to seal the aerosol smoke entry hole.

-Aerosol smoke can be purchased from Home Safeguard Industries, model 25S Smoke Detector Tester, Malibu, CA. Phone: 310/457-5813.
+\Aerosol smoke can be purchased from Home Safeguard Industries, model 25S Smoke Detector Tester, Malibu, CA. Phone: 310/457-5813 and Chekkit Smoke Detector Tester model CHEK02 and CHEK06 available from SDi.
 When used properly, the canned smoke agent will cause the smoke detector to go into alarm.
 Refer to the manufacturer's published instructions for proper use of the canned smoke agent.